cloudmesh-community/hid-sp18-705/project-report/report.md

 Work with a subtype of Text), as well as a human-readable label.
 Any BigchainDB transaction may also include an optional `metadata` key that takes as its value an arbitrary JSON-serializable object.
-This flexible design makes it possible to effectively "update" data by using a TRANSFER transaction to indicate that the state of an asset has changed--and recording that change in the metadata object.
+This flexible design makes it possible to effectively update data by using a TRANSFER transaction to indicate that the state of an asset has changed--and recording that change in the metadata object.
 The code in `rbac_demo.py` creates separate BigchainDB assets to represent the